What is a Competitive Analysis and How to Do One

 2. Pinpoint Your Competition

-If your brand is already thinking about being competitive or performing an analysis, it’s already highly likely that you know who your competitors are.
+If your brand is already thinking about being competitive or performing an analysis, it’s highly likely you already know who your competitors are.
 While competitors can vary depending on what you’re looking to compare, it’s great to start with at least 3-5 to get a good idea of what’s to be expected for the product or service you’re looking to compare.

-If you’re not exactly sure who your competitors are, or are breaking into a new niche or industry, try searching phrases and hashtags that relate to see who shows up.
+If you’re not exactly sure who your competitors are or are breaking into a new niche or industry, try searching phrases and hashtags that relate to see who shows up.

 3. Create a Template